MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 1. The `json` format shows information as a JSON string.
    - JSON gives you the most comprehensive information.
    - This format is the default but you can use the `--output` parameter to specify a different option.
-   - Change the global default format to one of your personal preference by using the [az config](../latest/docs-ref-autogen/config.yml) such as `az config set core.output=table`.
+   - Change the global default format to one of your personal preference by using [az config](../latest/docs-ref-autogen/config.yml) such as `az config set core.output=table`.
    - Note that JSON format preserves the double quotes, generally making in unsuitable for scripting purposes.

 2. The `table` format presents output as a readable table.
 You can specify which values appear in the table and use queries to customize the output as shown here:

     ```azurecli
+    # command
-    az vm show -g my_rg -n my_vm --query "{name: name, os:storageProfile.imageReference.offer}" -o table
+    az vm show --resource-group myResourceGroup --name myVMname --query "{name: name, os:storageProfile.imageReference.offer}" --output table
-    ```

-    ```output
+    # output
     Name    Os
     ------  ------------
-    my_vm   UbuntuServer
+    myVMname   UbuntuServer
     ```

 3. The `tsv` format returns tab-separated and newline-separated values without extra formatting, keys, or other symbols.
-   - The `tsv` format is useful for concise output and scripting purposes.
+   - The TSV format is useful for concise output and scripting purposes.
-   - The tsv will strip double quotes that the JSON format preserves.
+   - The TSV will strip double quotes that the JSON format preserves.
    - To specify the format you want for TSV, use the `--query` parameter.

     ```bash
-    export vm_ids=$(az vm list -d -g my_rg --query "[?powerState=='VM running'].id" -o tsv)
+    export vm_ids=$(az vm list --show-details --resource-group myResourceGroup --query "[?powerState=='VM running'].id" --output tsv)
     az vm stop --ids $vm_ids
     ```

-    To learn more complex options for the `--query` parameter including script variations for Bash, PowerShell and Cmd, see [How to query Azure CLI command output using a JMESPath query](query-azure-cli.md)

-For more information about these and other formats, see [Output formats for Azure CLI commands](format-output-azure-cli.md).
+For more information about these and other formats, see [Output formats for Azure CLI commands](./format-output-azure-cli.md).

 ## Pass values to another command